Thursday, December 31, 2009

 Thursday, November 26, 2009

-This is not one of our turkeys - our turkeys are bigger and uglier.......and there are tons of them on the property, and most choose to scratch and make a mess out in my small flower bed area when they've got 5 acres to play on.
+We have tons of turkeys on the property, and most choose to scratch and make a mess out in my small flower bed area when they've got 5 acres to play on.
 I tell them to watch out or they'll end up in the oven.......they must know it's a hollow threat since neither one of us would be willing to kill and then butcher a turkey.
-So, back to where this turkey pic came from.
-It's from Sandra & Monte's front yard in Bigfork, MT - she sent it this morning and I loved it so much I wanted to share it.
 Our turkey is in the oven and came from the grocery store - it's being basted every 30 minutes with wine & butter, it's Martha Stewart's Turkey 101 recipe and is the best we've ever made.

 I haven't had time to post any pictures of what I'm up to fiber wise in a bit, I have been busy though.
 Some of what I'm working on can't be posted since they're holiday gifts.
 I did finish weaving the towel warp, stack is waiting to be hemmed.
 I decided to weave off a long warp for mug rugs that's been on the small loom longer than I want to even think about - they just didn't interest me.
 I will get a picture of those up on the blog soon - an 8H twill pattern.